An On-Demand Seminar Taught by

 Paul D. Allison, Ph.D.

 To see a sample of the course slides, click here.

-For several years, Dr. Paul Allison has been presenting a 2-day, in-person seminar on Linear Regression at various locations around the US.
-Based on his book Multiple Regression, the course provides a very practical, intuitive, and non-mathematical introduction to the topic of linear regression.
+In this on-demand seminar, Dr. Paul Allison will teach everything you really need to know about linear regression.
+Based on his book Multiple Regression, the course provides a very practical, intuitive, and non-mathematical introduction to the topic.

 This course takes place in a series of four weekly installments of videos, quizzes, readings, and assignments, and requires about 6-8 hours/week.
 You can participate at your own convenience; there are no set times when you are required to be online.
 The course can be accessed with any recent web browser on almost any platform, including iPhone, iPad, and Android devices.
 It consists of 10 modules:

 - Introduction to Linear Regression

 - Dummy Variables and Standardized Coefficients

 - Maximum Likelihood and Multiple Imputation